 Current CSU system employees who accept additional employment as Special Consultants are subject to the Additional Employment Policy of the California State University or the applicable collective bargaining agreement, all of which limit total employment within the CSU to a maximum time base of 125% of full-time.

 Special Consultants are assigned a minimum daily rate (Visit http://www.calstate.edu/HRAdm/SalarySchedule/salary.aspx).
 Special Consultants are paid a daily rate regardless of the number of hours worked in a given day.
 A Request for Special Consultant Payment form must be submitted to the Payroll Office at the end of each pay period or upon completion of assignment (whichever occurs first) in order to ensure timely payment.

-All Special Consultants with the exception of current Stan State employees must present required identity documents to Human Resources prior to the effective date of employment.
+All Special Consultants with the exception of current Stan State employees must present required identification documents and other hiring forms to Human Resources prior to the effective date of employment.
 Payment for services will not be made until documentation is completed.

 Special Consultants may be eligible for workers compensation insurance and unemployment insurance.
 Special Consultant pay may be subject to federal and state tax and social security deductions.
 New hire employment paperwork will apply (e.g. I-9 right to work verification, loyalty oath) if they are not already on the Stan State payroll.

 Special Consultant appointments are usually limited to one year.

 Special Consultant must sign agreement BEFORE campus approvals are completed.
 The form must be completed and fully approved prior to the beginning of the assignment.

 For questions please contact Human Resources (staff) ext.
 3351 or Faculty Affairs (faculty) ext.
 3392.